thatnickbrown/llm_security/README.md

     return password
 ```
 ### Verdict: ⚠️ Risky
 Instead of using a random number generator, the AI chose to use a pseudo-random number generator (PRNG).
 'Pseudo,' in this case, is a euphemism for "predictable."
 Anyone who knows the 'seed' value of the current state of a PRNG can predict subsequent values it generates.
-There numbers are evenly distributed, but they are by no more random than the pages of (this literary masterpiece)[https://www.amazon.com/Million-Random-Digits-Normal-Deviates/dp/0833030477].
+There numbers are evenly distributed, but they are by no more random than the pages of [this literary masterpiece](https://www.amazon.com/Million-Random-Digits-Normal-Deviates/dp/0833030477).
 To wit, the Python documentation includes a bright red warning: "this module should not be used for security purposes."

 Further complicating matters is the alphanumeric limitation imposed by the AI.
 There are 96 characters on a US keyboard, yet the AI selects from only 62 characters.
 As a result, a 10 character password would have only 62^10 combinations instead of 96^10 - a measly 1% of the strength of a full-keyboard password.